Lycol50/cucumb3r/README.md

 # cucumber

-### Current stable version: 2.0.0
+### Current stable version: 2.5.0

-> This is a fork of cucumber for HoennPE Server

 > In this repository, we have included here a Discord Webhook Messages, every ban, ipban, mute, warn.

+> Added custom port for using MySQL databases

+> Adjust your settings at cucumber's folder located @ plugin's data folder

 **cucumber** is a complete moderation plugin for PocketMine-MP which features ban/mute management and logging of various significant events.